Noah11012/libpixmap/README.md

 Level 1 issues don't necessarily have to be completed for the library to be released.
 These issues are minor and can be resolved after the release.

 Level 2 issues should be fixed but are medium in priority.
-These types of issues mean an important part of the library is not functioning or a minor to medium bug is present.
+These types of issues mean an important part of the library is not functioning, an API design decision, or a minor to medium bug is present.

 Level 3 issues *MUST* be completed before the release of this library.
 These issues are open when a fundemental part of the library is not complete.
 E.g. `pixmap_image_open()` not working.